bibleexchange/courses/_church-history/en/200_persecuted-church/persecuted-church.md

 From the completion of the New Testament to the Edict of Constantine.

-This sets forth the period when the church was crushed beneath the iron heel of pagan Rome, yet it never gave out such sweet fragrance to God as in those two centuries of almost constant martyrdom.
+This period was when the church was persecuted by the Roman government.
 The Edict of Constantine was an official decree that ended the killing of Christians in the Roman Empire.
-Constantine will be further discussed in the Imperial Church Period.
+We will discuss Constantine more in the Imperial Church Period.

 We have record of events of the first church period from the Bible, which we believe is inspired.
 We do not have biblical record for any other church period.
 This means that not all accounts that we will read are necessarily true.
 Two people can witness the same event and yet give completely different accounts of it.
 History is complicated because the sources may or may not be true.
 There is a saying, "history is written by the victors."
 This is because those that lost the battle were gone, and they were not able to write their own account of what happened.